MohammedAly22/HousePricePredictor/README.md

 ### Dataset:
 Samples contain 13 features of houses at different locations around the Boston suburbs in the late 1970s.
 Targets are the median values of the houses at a location (in k$).

-This is the list of 14 columns and their dexription in Boston houses prices dataset:
+This is the list of 14 columns and their decription in Boston houses prices dataset:
 | column | Description |
 | --- | --- |
 | CRIM | per capita crime rate by town |